 Take a math passport and travel around the world

 Set up stations around the room with math games for different countries so your students can “travel”.
-Just like real travelers, give your students a math passport as they head around the world.
+No travels are complete without a passport!
+Give your students a math passport as they head around the world.
 Students stamp their “mathport” after they complete the math game in each country.

 Cover groups of desks in butcher paper and set out games, and maybe even a snack from each country, for students to taste after they finish the task.
 Some of the treats I’ve found to use are Little Debbie Swiss Rolls for France, gingerbread cookies for Germany, gold coin chocolates for Israel, raisin bread to represent panettone for Italy, and fortune cookies for Chinese New Year.

 One of my favorite read alouds in December is the Legend of the Poinsettia by Tomie dePaola.
 This is a fun game to play along with it and makes a great addition to a holidays around the world themed math party.